Pelagicore/software-factory-blueprint/docs/articles/workflow/git-workflow.rst

     $ git clone git@github.com:<username>/software-factory.git
     $ git remote add upstream git@github.com:Pelagicore/software-factory.git

-This will make the fork have ``origin`` as remote name, which we thing feels most natural for most developers, as it is the repository the developer will typically push to.
+This will make the fork have ``origin`` as remote name, which we think feels most natural for most developers, as it is the repository the developer will typically push to.
 On the other hand, we recommend to always type the remote and branch name when pushing, which forces the developer to be more explicit about their intentions.